-It’s not as scary as it sounds.
-I promise.
+Taking photos in manual mode isn’t as scary as it sounds.
+I pinky promise.

 A good exercise for you to understand ISO a little more is to play around with it.
 Take a photo of the same thing using different ISO settings during the day and the night.
 See how the different settings affect your images.

-Aperture was so confusing to me for the longest time.
-The larger the number, the smaller the opening to let light in.
+For the longest time, aperture was one of the most confusing settings for me to wrap my mind around.
+The larger the number or f-stop, the smaller the opening to let light in.
 Makes total sense, right?
-It will in time.

-Let’s think about this in terms of film photography for a moment.
-When the shutter opens, it is exposing the film to light and capturing the image that you are seeing through the lens.
-When it closes, the exposure is complete and once you develop the film and print the photo you should have a lovely photo.
+When the shutter opens, it is exposing the film or sensor to light and capturing the image that you are seeing through the lens.
+When it closes, the exposure is complete and you have a picture.